 The first step is to determine the GUID index.
 The GUID index for a named property is computed from the position at which its GUID is stored in the GUID stream, except if the GUID is PS_MAPI or PS_PUBLIC_STRINGS [MS-OXPROPS].
-The table below specifies how the GUID index MUST be computed.
+The table below specifies how the GUID index is computed.

+GUID GUID index

-GUID GUID Index PS_MAPI [MS-OXPROPS] 1 PS_PUBLIC_STRINGS [MS-OXPROPS] 2 Search for the GUID in the GUID stream.
-If the GUID is the first one in the GUID stream, the GUID index is 3; if it is the second GUID in the Index + 3 GUID stream, the GUID index is 4, and so on.
-F
+PS_MAPI [MS-OXPROPS] 1

+PS_PUBLIC_STRINGS [MS-OXPROPS] 2

+Search for the GUID in the GUID stream.
+If the GUID is the first one in the GUID stream, the GUID index is 3; if it is the second GUID in the GUID stream, the GUID index is 4, and so on.
+Index +